AarushiDaksh/LinkPilot/README.md

-# LinkedIn Bot - Frontend & Backend
+# LinkedIn Bot - Frontend & Backend.

 This project consists of a React frontend and Node.js backend for automating LinkedIn job applications.